Kid Williams: Biography

 John Gutenko was born at Rahó, Máramaros, Austria-Hungary (today part of Western Ukraine).
-Along with his mother, Aniela (born in Barkow, German Empire on November 7, 1876 – August 23, 1939), and his two brothers (Ludwik "Louis" and Rudolph) and two sisters (Bertha and Helen), they arrived in Baltimore on September 28, 1904, aboard the SS Breslau.
-John’s father, Wincenty Gutenko (born in Copenhagen, Denmark on May 4, 1866 – October 15, 1925), had immigrated earlier in the year.
+Along with his mother, Aniela (born in Barkhagen, German Empire, on November 7, 1876 – August 23, 1939), and his two brothers (Ludwik "Louis" and Rudolph) and two sisters (Bertha and Helen), they arrived in Baltimore on September 28, 1904, aboard the SS Breslau.
+John’s father, Wincenty Gutenko (born in Copenhagen, Denmark, on May 4, 1866 – October 15, 1925), had immigrated earlier in the year.
 Wincenty arrived in New York before moving to Baltimore, where a large Polish Galician Community was located in the Fells’ Point neighborhood in southeast Baltimore City.

 Three more children were born in Baltimore: Zygmunt (Sigmund), born on June 27, 1905; Paulina Rita (Lena), born on August 28, 1908; and Elizabeth, born on August 23, 1910.
 The family worshipped at the Polish Roman Catholic Church of Our Lady of the Holy Rosary.
 There, he met his wife Agnieszka (Agnes) Zwiaskowska/Wiaskowska (died January 8, 1971).
 They were married on May 23, 1916.
 They had two daughters-Katherine born February 8, 1919, and Rosalie Jeanette Gutenko, born April 21, 1927.
 He died at his daughter’s home on Payson Street, Baltimore City, Maryland, on October 18, 1963.
 After a Requiem Mass at Holy Rosary Church, he was buried in the Gutenko Family Plot at Holy Rosary Cemetery.

-By 1928 the boxer “who a few years ago was idolized by ring followers” was ‘practically penniless’ [and] not many years ago [he] had a fortune of $300,000, made out of the ring, and some investments.
+By 1928, the boxer “who a few years ago was idolized by ring followers” was ‘practically penniless’ [and] not many years ago [he] had a fortune of $300,000, made out of the ring, and some investments.
 Now he is broke, and his fighting days are over.”

 Before he began his boxing career, Gutenko had left school after the third grade and worked as an apprentice typesetter.
 Possibly for one of the Baltimore Polish-language or German newspapers.
 After losing the title in 1917, he returned to typesetting but left to pursue his boxing career again.
 After he quit boxing, he would work for Bethlehem Steel in Sparrows Point, Maryland.
 During World War II, he was featured along with other workers promoting their efforts on behalf of the War.